Cosiamo/cosiamo.github.io/README.md

 Most third-party APIs have the ability to let you make them more dynamic.
 - You can inject your own variables into the URL
-- Can have they're own functions, objects, or properties you can call
+- Can have their own functions, objects, or properties you can call

 For example, if you're adding weather data in a Node.js project with the WeatherStack API:
 ```javascript